Cannabis Side Effects & Adverse Events: Here’s What You Need to Know

 Education Empowers Medical Cannabis Patients Optimize Treatment Goals

-The best way to continue successfully integrating (or re-intregrating depending on how you look at it) cannabis into the modern medical pharmacopia is by subjecting it to the same scrutiny and holding it to the same standards as other drugs.
+The best way to continue successfully integrating (or re-integrating depending on how you look at it) cannabis into the modern medical pharm is by subjecting it to the same scrutiny and holding it to the same standards as other drugs.
 While cannabis has certain unique features, such as the wide level of intra-species diversity, that limit the ability to generalize these findings to all types of cannabis and cannabis products, a general picture of what the adverse effects of cannabis looks like is available in this review.

 By better preparing patients for potential side effects and educating them on proper dosing and titrations to mitigate and attenuate the intensity of these adverse effects, we can help more patients use cannabis to successfully reach their treatment goals!